We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - finding it easier to cope with stressful situations, such as school or work

 Weighted blankets may help ease symptoms of anxiety, insomnia, and autism.
-However, more research is needed to understand fully how these products work on the body.
+However, more research is necessary to understand fully how these products work on the body.

 Autism spectrum disorder (ASD)

 The researchers also noted that a weighted blanket that is 10% of a person’s body weight works best for insomnia.
-For example, if someone weighs 200 pounds (lbs), they may find optimal benefit with a weighted blanket of 20 lbs.
+For example, if someone weighs 200 lb, they may find optimal benefit with a weighted blanket of 20 lb.

 Weighted blankets provide DPS, which may help people with health conditions, such as ASD, insomnia, and anxiety.
 These blankets may also ease the symptoms of these conditions by promoting a sense of relaxation and calm.
 There are several products available to buy, each with varying sizes and weights.